I need to study it some more, but here's my first take on Google's Chrome OS announcement (link). I think what they’re really saying is:

 hopefully the information Google Chrome OS: Opening a vein in Redmond can provide benefits for you in providing information about the latest gadgets from various brands,

-you just read the article about Google Chrome OS: Opening a vein in Redmond if you intend to bookmark or share this information can use link http://laladarwis.blogspot.com/2009/07/google-chrome-os-opening-vein-in-redmond.html thank you and do not forget to get back other information
+you just read the article about Google Chrome OS: Opening a vein in Redmond if you intend to bookmark or share this information can use link https://laladarwis.blogspot.com/2009/07/google-chrome-os-opening-vein-in-redmond.html thank you and do not forget to get back other information

 Related : Google Chrome OS: Opening a vein in Redmond